krka/futures-guide/README.md

 overhead.
-If we can change the code from using a large number of threads that each blocks to wait on results, to a large number of futures that never block, but instead run on a shared set of thread pools and voluntarily hand off work, we can improve the hardware utilization.
+If we can change the code from using a large number of threads that each blocks to wait on results, to a large number of futures that never block, but instead run on a shared set of thread pools and voluntarily hand off work, we can improve the hardware utilization (and typically handle more work with the same amount of hardware resources).

 # Part 3 - Important details about Java futures